mosaic-design-system/docs/src/forms/select.md

       You should use a **Select** when you need a user to select one or more options from a large group of data.
 Using a **Select** allows the user to search and filter through the given list.

+      Selects are similar to [Dropdowns](/component/dropdown).
+Dropdowns however should never be used as part of a form.

       - - -